Little Big League

 Little Big League is a 1994 American family sports film about a 12-year-old who suddenly becomes the owner and then manager of the Minnesota Twins baseball team.
-It stars Luke Edwards, Timothy Busfield, and Dennis Farina.
+It stars Luke Edwards, Timothy Busfield, and Ashley Crow.
 The film is director Andrew Scheinman's first and only feature film directorial project.

 Plot

-Billy Heywood, the 12-year-old son of widowed Jenny, is a Little League Baseball player.
-Billy's paternal grandfather, Thomas Heywood, owns the Minnesota Twins.
+12-year-old Billy Heywood is a Little League Baseball player whose grandfather, Thomas Heywood, owns the Minnesota Twins.
 When Thomas dies, Billy learns that he is now the owner of the Twins.
 Thomas' will specifies that the team executives are to help Billy until he is old enough to run the team by himself.